kirkgo/go-site-monitor/README.md

 # go-site-monitor
-This is a simple application about how to use Go to monitor websites using the standard library.
+This is a simple command line application about how to use Go to monitor websites using the standard library.

 ## Installation
 Clone the repository: